oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 excessive retransmission of the PINGREQ packet (e.g. if it loses the gateway), the client should limit the retransmission of the PINGREQ packet (e.g. by a retry counter) and go back to sleep when the limit is reached and it still does not receive a PINGRESP packet.

-From the *asleep* or *awake* state, a client can return either to the *active* state by sending a CONNECT packet or to the *disconnected* state by sending a normal DISCONNECT packet (i.e. without session expiry interval field).
-The client can also modify its sleep configuration by sending a
-DISCONNECT packet with a new value of the session expiry interval.
+From the *asleep* state, a client can return either to the *active* state by sending a CONNECT packet or to the *disconnected* state by sending a normal DISCONNECT packet (i.e. without session expiry interval field).
+The client can also modify its sleep configuration by sending a DISCONNECT packet with a new value of the session expiry interval.

 Note that a sleeping client should go the *awake* state only if it just wants to check whether the server/gateway has any messages buffered for it and return as soon as possible to the *asleep* state without sending any packets to the server/gateway.
 Otherwise, it should return to the *active* state